Last updated: 26-07-21

 - in the form of ’traffic data’.

 We may amend our notice to reflect changes to our business, website, data protection law or other legislation.
 We therefore ask you revisit this notice on a regular basis to ensure you are familiar with its terms.

 We use the cookies on this website to ‘remember’ information so that it can be passed from page to page and to collect website statistics.
-For example, in the Events section, the information you put into the booking form on any page is stored on the webserver, and a cookie is used to point to that information.
+For example, when registering for our newsletters and email alerts, the information you put into the form on any page is stored on the webserver, and a cookie is used to point to that information.
 When you click ‘next’ to go to the next page of the form, our website reads the cookie which points back to the stored information so that it can be accessed by our website.

 Cookies change and their names and descriptions are not very user-friendly for most people, so what follows is a list of typical cookies set by our site.
 If you want to see the cookies currently used on the website, they should be visible through your browser.
 (Please see below for instructions.)

 You can give or withdraw consent to cookies by adjusting the settings on your browser.

 For more information about cookies, please see the ICO website https://ico.org.uk/for-the-public/online/cookies